 How can I make it spicier?

-For a kick of spice, add red pepper flakes, Sriracha, or chili paste when sautéing the garlic and ginger.
+Add red pepper flakes, Sriracha, or chili paste when you toss in the garlic and ginger.

 Can I use other meats?